Introduction

 Population distribution

-population concentrated in major cities, particularly Gaza City in the north
+The population is concentrated in major urban areas, particularly Gaza City in the north, which serves as the economic and cultural hub of the region.

 Natural hazards